ravaioli/solarpunk-mandala/docs/core-model/03-ethics-four-axes.md

 | 3.
 Relational Depth | How connected are we? | CULTURE + SOCIETY | Requires Movement ≥ 2 to sustain relational flow | Transactional relationships, polarization |
 | 4.
 Temporal Orientation | How wisely do we hold time? | CULTURE: Memory & Projection + NATURE: Climate | Requires Cleansing ≥ 2 to clear temporal blockages | Short-termism, historical amnesia |

+## 🧭 The Moral Compass

+*You have the reality engine (01) and the tesseract structure (02).
+Now you need navigation rules.
+These four axes are your dimensional compass for ethical movement.*

+**Core Insight:** Every action in this repository exists in 4D ethical space.
+These axes help you plot your coordinates.

+**Before Reading:** Think of a recent decision you made (in any context).
+We'll use it as a test case.

 ### The Ethical Field: A Relational Map

 The Four Axes are not independent checklists but interrelated dimensions that form a continuous field of ethical consideration.
 Each axis represents a primary tension to be navigated, not a binary choice.